If you’re looking for a thorough, unbiased Surfshark vpn review, then you’re in the right place.

 We’ll dig a bit deeper into Surfshark’s pricing later, but first, let’s answer a major question.

-One of the strongest selling points of Surfshark is its ability to protect unlimited simultaneous connections, regardless of your subscription.
+One of the strongest selling points of Surfshark vpn review is its ability to protect unlimited simultaneous connections, regardless of your subscription.
 At the moment of this writing, Surfshark is one of the few VPN providers offering this feature.

 This is really helpful.